isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 #### 1. Who is eligible to apply to travel to Singapore under the RGL?

-Persons of all nationalities who are legal residents in Malaysia, who need to make single-entry, <u>short-term</u> essential travel for business and official purposes, between Singapore and Malaysia.
+Persons of all nationalities who are legally resident in Malaysia, who need to make single-entry, <u>short-term</u> essential travel for business and official purposes, between Singapore and Malaysia.

 #### 2. I am a Singapore Citizen / Singapore Permanent Resident / Singapore Long-Term Pass holder<sup>*</sup> who is resident in Malaysia.
 Am I eligible to apply for the RGL?